Putting yourself in the customer’s shoes can really help you to empathize and keep your customer responses genuine and honest.

 4. Respond Quickly

 No one wants to wait for customer responses for too long.
-That’s why the faster you can answer such email, the better.
-Research by Super Office shows that an average time usually takes up to 12 hours to satisfy customer service request, while most users expect a response in one hour or less.
+That’s why the faster you can answer such an email, the better.
+Research by Super Office shows that an average time usually takes up to 12 hours to satisfy customer service requests, while most users expect a response in one hour or less.

-These statistics give us a better understanding of customers behavior and why 84% of consumers are not satisfied with their latest interaction with customer service support.
+These statistics give us a better understanding of customers’ behavior and why 84% of consumers are not satisfied with their latest interaction with customer service support.

-So, keep it in mind how the time it takes you to respond to a customer is just as important as what you write to them.
+So, keep in mind how the time it takes you to respond to a customer is just as important as what you write to them.
 Many companies use automated emails which help them communicate with clients.